jakob-bagterp/browserist/docs/user-guide/tabs-and-windows/windows.md

 ```

 ### Closing a Window
-How to close the current tab or, if it is the last tab in a window, the current browser window:
+How to close the current tab or, if it's the last tab in a window, the current browser window:

 ```python linenums="1"
 from browserist import Browser